spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

 In this section we present the images for measurements used in the inventory of human remains, along with captions and desciptions of each measurement.
+Images are derived from Langley et al. (2016), drawn by Elizabeth Lockett, or drawn by Nandar Yukyi.
 The measurement definitions are derived from:

 Langley et al. (2016) Data Collection Procedures for Forensic Skeletal Material 2.0.
 University of Tennessee and Lincoln Memorial University;

 Byrd & Adams (2003) Osteometric sorting of commingled human remains.
 Journal of Forensic Sciences, 48:717-724; and

 Berg (2014) Biological affinity and sex from the mandible utilizing multiple world populations.
 In: Berg GE, Ta’ala SC, editors.
 Biological Affinity in Forensic Identification of Human Skeletal Remains:  Beyond Black and White. pp. 43–81.

-Images derived from Langley et al. (2016) by Elizabeth Lockett and Nandar Yukyi.

 # Cranium